AG-Boerries/MIRACUM-Pipe/Readme.md

 Cancer Hotspots from http://www.cancerhotspots.org/#/download (hotspots_v2.xls) -> save the two excel sheets into separate tab-separated text files -> hotspots_v2.txt and hotspots_v2_indel.txt
 DGIdb from http://www.dgidb.org/downloads (Interactions TSV) -> DGIdb_interactions.tsv
 Condel from http://bbglab.irbbarcelona.org/fannsdb/home (fannsdb.tsv.gz + fannsdb.tsv.gz.tbi)
+HallmarksOfCancer from http://software.broadinstitute.org/gsea/msigdb/index.jsp converted to a RData file -> hallmarksOfCancer_GeneSets.Rdata

+All those databases have to be saved in the *Databases* folder.

 ## Running MIRACUM-Pipe
 After all tools and databases are installed and work properly, MIRACUM-Pipe can be used after adjusting three script to the environment of the working system.
 The scripts **createSet.sh** and **make\_alignment\_VC\_CNV.sh** have only to be adjusted once for the working environment.
 The thrid script **run.sh** is needed for every sample and contains the sample ID and the path to the raw data.